-The wash wand can also be used to get a fluid sample for testing purposes.
+The wash wand can also be used to obtain a fluid sample for testing purposes.
 An example of this (Fig.9b) is to check the viscosity of the fluid using a marsh funnel.
-Simply put the wash wand inside the hopper (with the hopper valve open) and open the small valve located on the wash wand.
+Simply slow the motor speed down to reduce flow and pressure, and put the wash wand inside the hopper (with the hopper valve open) and open the small valve located on the wash wand.
 Rotate the valve handle to the on position, and let it flow for approx. 15 seconds, close the valve and place the wash wand in the screening area of the marsh funnel.
 Fill the marsh funnel to the proper volume, close the valve on the wand, and store back the small hose holder rack.
-Follow the instructions of the marsh funnel for the rest of the test.
+Follow the instructions of the march funnel for the rest of the test.